heche-psb/wgd/README.md

 wgd dmd sequences (option)
 --------------------------------------------------------------------------------
--o, --outdir, the output directory, default wgd_dmd -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir will be kept
+-o, --outdir, the output directory, default wgd_dmd -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir would be assigned random names in current directory and automately removed at the completion of program, else the tmpdir would be kept
--c, --cscore, the c-score to restrict the homolog similarity of MRBHs, default None, if None was given, the c-score funcion won't be activated, else expecting a decimal within the range of 0 and 1
+-c, --cscore, the c-score to restrict the homolog similarity of MRBHs, default None, if None was given, the c-score funcion wouldn't be activated, else expecting a decimal within the range of 0 and 1
--I, --inflation, the inflation factor for MCL program, default 2.0, with higher value leading to more but smaller clusters -e, --eval, the e-value cut-off for similarity in diamond and/or hmmer, default 1e-10 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on passing any stop codons will be initiated
+-I, --inflation, the inflation factor for MCL program, default 2.0, with higher value leading to more but smaller clusters -e, --eval, the e-value cut-off for similarity in diamond and/or hmmer, default 1e-10 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on passing any stop codons would be initiated
---cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
+--cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS would be translated
--f, --focus, the species to be merged on local MRBHs, default None, if None was given, the local MRBHs won't be inferred -ap, --anchorpoints, the anchor points data file from i-adhore for constructing the orthogroups with anchor pairs, default None
+-f, --focus, the species to be merged on local MRBHs, default None, if None was given, the local MRBHs wouldn't be inferred -ap, --anchorpoints, the anchor points data file from i-adhore for constructing the orthogroups with anchor pairs, default None
--sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis will be initiated
+-sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis would be initiated
--kf, --keepfasta, flag option, whether to output the sequence information of MRBHs, if the flag was set, the sequences of MRBHs will be in output
+-kf, --keepfasta, flag option, whether to output the sequence information of MRBHs, if the flag was set, the sequences of MRBHs would be in output
--kd, --keepduplicates, flag option, whether to allow the same gene to occur in different MRBHs (only meaningful when the cscore was used), if the flag was set, the same gene can be assigned to different MRBHs
+-kd, --keepduplicates, flag option, whether to allow the same gene to occur in different MRBHs (only meaningful when the cscore was used), if the flag was set, the same gene could be assigned to different MRBHs
--gm, --globalmrbh, flag option, whether to initiate global MRBHs construction, if the flag was set, the --focus option will be ignored and only global MRBHs will be built
+-gm, --globalmrbh, flag option, whether to initiate global MRBHs construction, if the flag was set, the --focus option would be ignored and only global MRBHs would be built
--n, --nthreads, the number of threads to use, default 4 -oi, --orthoinfer, flag option, whether to initiate orthogroup infernece, if the flag was set, the orthogroup infernece program will be initiated
+-n, --nthreads, the number of threads to use, default 4 -oi, --orthoinfer, flag option, whether to initiate orthogroup infernece, if the flag was set, the orthogroup infernece program would be initiated
--oo, --onlyortho, flag option, whether to only conduct orthogroup infernece, if the flag was set, only the orthogroup infernece pipeline will be performed while the other analysis won't be initiated
+-oo, --onlyortho, flag option, whether to only conduct orthogroup infernece, if the flag was set, only the orthogroup infernece pipeline would be performed while the other analysis wouldn't be initiated
--gn, --getnsog, flag option, whether to initiate the searching for nested single-copy gene families (NSOGs) (only meaningful when the orthogroup infernece pipeline was activated), if the flag was set, additional NSOGs analysis will be performed besides the basic orthogroup infernece
+-gn, --getnsog, flag option, whether to initiate the searching for nested single-copy gene families (NSOGs) (only meaningful when the orthogroup infernece pipeline was activated), if the flag was set, additional NSOGs analysis would be performed besides the basic orthogroup infernece
 -tree, --tree_method, which gene tree inference program to invoke (only meaningful when the collinear coalescence, gene-to-family assignment or NSOGs analysis were activated), default fasttree
 -ts, --treeset, the parameters setting for gene tree inference, default None, this option can be provided multiple times -mc, --msogcut, the ratio cutoff for mostly single-copy family (meaningful when activating the orthogroup infernece pipeline) and species representation in collinear coalescence analysis, default 0.8.
--ga, --geneassign, flag option, whether to initiate the gene-to-family assignment analysis, if the flag was set, the analysis will be initiated
+-ga, --geneassign, flag option, whether to initiate the gene-to-family assignment analysis, if the flag was set, the analysis would be initiated
 -sa, --seq2assign, the queried sequences data file in gene-to-family assignment analysis, default None, this option can be provided multiple times
 -fa, --fam2assign, the queried familiy data file in gene-to-family assignment analysis, default None -cc, --concat, flag option, whether to initiate the concatenation pipeline for orthogroup infernece, if the flag was set, the analysis would be initiated